Mindanao racket-tail: Subspecies

+Ecology and behavior

+This species has no studies on its diet and breeding.
+It is presumed to follow a typical racquet tail diet that includes berries, seeds, and nuts.
+Like all other racket-tails, they are cavity nesters.
+Not much else is known about its breeding habits and diet.

-Habitat and Conservation Status
+Habitat and conservation status

 It inhabits tropic moist montane forest at 820–2,700 m, but it has been recorded as low as 450 m.

 IUCN has assessed this bird as near threatened with its population being estimated as 3,300 mature individuals.
 Despite this fairly low number and limited range, it is said to be locally common in its range.
 Montane forest is less under threat than lowland forest.
 Forest loss may represent a threat but it is not thought to have a significant impact within this species's alititudinal range.
 Many parrots in the region are affected by trapping for trade, but its impacts upon this species are not known.